-The Worship Committee shall consist of a Deacon, plus a minimum of six people recommended by the Nominating Committee and elected by the Church at its Annual Meeting.
+The Worship Committee shall consist of a Deacon, plus a minimum of four people recommended by the Nominating Committee and elected by the Church at its Annual Meeting.

 The Chair of the Board of Deacons or designate shall call for a meeting of the Worship Committee following the Annual Meeting, at which the members of the Worship Committee shall elect a Chair and a Secretary.